Film Transcription Services

 The easiest and most efficient way to get a handle on a large block of interview footage material, particularly if you have a tight deadline, is to get written transcripts of all your interview footage.
 You’ll then use those transcripts to quickly identify sound bites and make a paper edit.
 A paper edit helps you lay down the essential “script” of the documentary project or reality based project.

-Of course the easiest way to get a transcript is to pay a professional transcription service to give you a full transcript of the documentary interview contents and timecodes of each and every interview.
+Of course the easiest way to get a transcript is to pay a professional transcription service to give you a full transcript of the film footage and timecodes of each and every interview.
 The advantages of this route is that it saves you time and energy.
 And starting at $0.75 per video minute our transcription rates are very affordable.

 Prices vary by 1) how soon you’ll need the transcript turned around; our turnaround times range from 12 hours to 1 week: and 2) how detailed and accurate the transcripts needs to be.
 For example, if you want us to include every umm, ah, and background noise in the transcript, it will take longer and cost you more.